 We refit the measurements using a parametric SHMR model.
 For central galaxies, we adopt the mean relation in Equation~\ref{eq:bwcmod}.
 For satellite galaxies, we use the \citet{2013ApJ...770...57B} form with $\beta_{\rm s}=0$.
 Each relation is assigned a constant scatter across the full (sub)halo mass range.
 In total, the model includes 14 parameters—8 for centrals and 6 for satellites—significantly fewer than the 77 anchors plus 2 scatters in the non-parametric model.
-Parameter sampling is performed using NUTS implemented in \textsc{NumPyro}.
+Parameter sampling is performed using the NUTS algorithm implemented in \textsc{NumPyro}.
 We find good convergence, with a maximum $\hat{R}$ of 1.0087 and minimum $\mathrm{ESS}_{\rm bulk}$ and $\mathrm{ESS}_{\rm tail}$ values of 4444.4 and 1792.4, respectively.

 The posterior distributions of the parameters are shown in Figure~\ref{fig:mcmc}, generated with \textsc{corner} \citep{2016JOSS....1...24F}.
 The resulting SHMRs are presented in Figure~\ref{fig:fiducial_shmr}, and the corresponding $\chi^2/N$ values for each mass bin are displayed in the bottom panel of Figure~\ref{fig:fiducial_chi2}.
 From Figure~\ref{fig:fiducial_shmr}, the parametric model agrees well with the non-parametric result, except at the highest halo masses, where the parametric SHMR is slightly lower.
 This deviation remains within $2\sigma$, and both observational and simulation uncertainties are substantial in this regime.
 In addition, the monotonic prior in the non-parametric model may dominate the posterior in these regions where the uncertainties are large and cause the increase in the non-parametric model.
 From Figure~\ref{fig:fiducial_chi2}, the parametric model shows a reduced $\chi^2$ only slightly higher than that of the non-parametric model, as expected.
 This indicates that the chosen parametrization provides an adequate description of the SHMR.